-- A thorough and complete water heater inspection and check must be conducted a minimum of one (1) time per year. - 2.
+- 1. A thorough and complete appliance inspection and check must be conducted a minimum of one (1) time per year. - 2.
 Follow any checks and/or inspections that may be required as specified in the component manufacturer's instruction manuals. - 3.
 Repair or replace any defective components immediately. - 4.
-The following service procedures are required for proper and safe water heater operation.
+The following service procedures are required for proper and safe operation.